sarahgemp/sarahgemp/README.md

 -->
 ### Hi There!
 I'm Sarah, a Software Engineer specializing in ML + Data Field

-I have 4+ years of full-time Software Engineering in both Applied Machine Learning, and also originally Full-Stack Development.
+I have 4+ years of full-time Software Engineering experience in both Applied Machine Learning, and also originally Full-Stack Development.
 While I have a wide-range of expertise across many areas of the tech stack, I am currently pursuing my Masters in Computer Science - Machine Learning at Georgia Institute of Technology to specialize in the Data world.

 #### 🛠️ Tools |